munificent/game-programming-patterns/book/spatial-partition.markdown

 <aside name="neighbor">

-The cell with the unit is `U`, and the neighboring cells it looks at are `X`:
+The cell with the unit is `U`, and the neighboring cells it looks at are `X`.

 <img src="images/spatial-partition-neighbors.png" width="240" />